girafe-ai/ml-course/README.md

 *Warning, repository has been renamed to represent its current status.*
 # Open Machine Learning course
+- With their various learnings like Supervised (Classification and Regression) , Unsupervised and Reinforcement Learning

 ## Basic (first semester) and advanced (second semester) tracks.